Beans

 Maine Sunset 80 days.
 Beautiful ruby & gold swirls with a white background on plump, oval beans.
 Dries down quickly, very easy for hand threshing.
 White with maroon near helium end.

-Pinta – 85 days dry.
-Early large dry bean with red swirls widely grown in mountains of Spain.
-Dries down well.
-Trial from Seeds of Diversity
+Spanish Pinta – 85 days dry.
+Tasty large early dry bean for short growing season widely grown in mountains of Spain.
+Germinates in cool soils & dries down well.
+Seeds are pinkish tan with maroon swirls.

 Weiner Treib – 75 days.
 Exceptionally rich flavour with a meaty texture making these beans excellent baked or in soups, stews & chillies.
 Beautiful seed of white & speckled gold.
 Dry beans are ready in 75 days , very early & easy to pick on 24” plant.